We had a wonderful time in Istanbul. enjoyed everything, but three days was far too short.

 Topkapı Palace was built in 1459 by Sultan Mehmed the Conqueror and served as the primary residence of the Ottoman sultans for centuries.
 It was also a place of learning and culture, with a library, and a hospital.
 After the abolition of the Ottoman monarchy in 1924, the palace was transformed into a museum.

-Our first sightseeing stop in Istanbul was the nearby Topkapi Palace.
-We spent over three hours exploring the vast complex, with its beautiful courtyards, the intriguing six-level Harem and the Palace Treasury.
-It offered a truly fascinating insight into the grandeur and history of the Ottoman Empire.
+We began our discovery of Istanbul with the nearby Topkap Palace.
+It took us over three hours to wander through the vast complex.
+It was never boring, the beautiful courtyards, the intriguing six-level Harem and the Palace Treasury.
+All was interesting and gave us insight into the grandeur and history of the Ottoman Empire.

-The Imperial Treasury was the highlight of our visit to Topkapi Palace.
-We were amazed by the wonderful collection of jewelers, porcelain, and historic weapons.
-Each piece told a story of magnificence and power, giving a glimpse into the grandeur of the Ottoman Empire.
+The Treasury was the highlight of our visit to Topkap Palace.
+We were fascinated by the stunning collection of jewels, fine porcelain, and historic weapons.porcelain.
+Each piece told a story of the power and grandeur of the Ottoman Empire.

 The Harem now feels like a quiet, almost melancholy place.
 All he beauty and intrigue of women from around the world have vanished.